NikolasEnt/AI-project-template/GUIDE.md

 * It is a standard practice to use Python [type hints](https://docs.python.org/3/library/typing.html).
 It makes debugging easier and helps to spot some potential problems automatically.
 It is recommended to use [Pydantic](https://docs.pydantic.dev) to validate configuration files and data models at runtime using type annotations.

-* Avoid using 'magic' numbers or strings; instead, define named constants, use configuration files and environment variables.
+* Avoid using 'magic' numbers or strings; instead, define named constants, use configuration files, and environment variables.

 * Follow Google Style [Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) styleguide.
 How to set: [VS Code](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring); [PyCharm](https://www.jetbrains.com/help/pycharm/settings-tools-python-integrated-tools.html).